tim970303/Ocr-pythonTool/README.md

 * Esc -> leave
 * shift+esc -> close the program

-> Highly not recommant use jpn_vert
+> Highly recommend not using jpn_vert